-Social Skills ProgramCost: $325.00 - 8-week program
+Youth Social Skills ProgramCost: $350.00 - 8-week program

 Please note that this program can accommodate a limited number of participants.
 If enrollment limits are reached, applicants may be placed on a waiting list.
 A limited number of financial assistance scholarships are available to families with financial need, subject to approval.
 The Kinney Center also offers a "sibling discount" to families with more than one child enrolled in the same program.

 TThe Youth Social Skills Program utilizes principles of applied behavior analysis in all skill teaching and data analysis.
 Upon acceptance into the program, parents complete a comprehensive survey of the applicantís current skill repertoire, via the Social Skills Solutions Checklists by Kelly McKinnon, M.A., BCBA and Janis Krempa, M.Ed., BCBA.
 An individualized social skills curriculum is designed for each participant based on the parentís assessment.
 During the program, participants receive a group lesson and three station rotations of skill teaching.
 Data is collected on skill performance and behaviors, in order to monitor progress and adjust instruction as needed.
 The 11-13 year old age group offers opportunities for children to interact with neurotypical peers that facilitate age appropriate social interactions.
 If interested in neurotypical peer interaction for younger ages, our Camp Kinney program provides this opportunity for children ages 3 to 14 each summer.